Museum staff member assist child using the wheel chair lift

 • FM assistive listening devices available for tours and offsite excursions upon request.
 Please email us for more information.

-For Visitors with Sensory Processing Sensitivity
+For Visitors with Sensory Processing Differences

 • Sensory-friendly toolkits including noise-quieting headphones, a fidget, a visual schedule, and list of quieter spaces can be checked out, free of charge, from Transit Museum staff in Downtown Brooklyn.